Insurers’ climate credentials not part of the client conversation

 It comes as the Met Office publishes its annual list of storm names for the upcoming storm season serving as a reminder to those responsible for property to prepare for extreme weather.

-Jo Whyman, risk management director at Ecclesiastical Insurance, said: “Since the Met Office started naming storms in 2015 it’s always caught the public attention.
+Jo Whyman, Risk Management Director at Ecclesiastical Insurance, said: “Since the Met Office started naming storms in 2015 it’s always caught the public attention.
 Storms can have a massive impact on our customers, so this announcement is a timely reminder for them to take steps to prepare for the winter.

 Property owners can help to prevent damage by carrying out basic steps before the storms arrive:

 Ecclesiastical has a network of specialist contractors it works with to help customers recover following extreme weather.
-The specialist insurer helps to coordinate clean-up operations for affected customers and works with loss adjustors that will provide onsite help to get customers and businesses back on their feet.
+The specialist insurer helps to coordinate clean-up operations for affected customers and works with loss adjustors who will provide onsite help to get customers and businesses back on their feet.

-Jeremy Trott, claims director at Ecclesiastical Insurance, said: “Unpredictable and extreme weather is becoming more prevalent in the UK, from heatwaves to flooding, so it’s important that we are ready to support customers.
+Jeremy Trott, Claims Director at Ecclesiastical Insurance, said: “Unpredictable and extreme weather is becoming more prevalent in the UK, from heatwaves to flooding, so it’s important that we are ready to support customers.